Imports

 Advice from previous students¶

 At the end of each quarter, we ask DSC 10 students to give advice to future students in the course.
-Here are some responses from past students:
+Here are some responses from Winter 2023:

 We're here for you!¶

-Regardless of your background, you can succeed in this course with lots of hard work.
+Regardless of your background, you can succeed in this course.
 No prior programming or statistics experience will be assumed!
-We'll start at the beginning, but we will move fast!

 Demo¶